Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 Google Chrome all the testing information has been tested on Chrome browser using DevTools.

 Mozilla Firefox browser responsiveness is good on desktop, tablet and phone.
-Only difference found is the website links on the 'Resources page' where the blue border does not appear but the when clicked the cell is a darker shade of green and stays that way when the user come back the Greener Homes site.
+Only difference found is the website links on the 'Resources page' where the blue border does not appear but
+when clicked the cell is a darker shade of green and stays that way when the user come back the Greener Homes site.